Biddestone: Local government

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

+The parish of Biddestone was formed on 25 March 1885 from Biddestone St Peter and Biddestone St Nicholas.
+On 1 April 1934, the parish of Slaughterford was abolished and its area added to Biddestone; at the 1931 census, a population of 67 had been recorded for Slaughterford and 420 for Biddestone.
+On 1 July 2022, the merged parish was renamed "Biddestone and Slaughterford".

 Religious sites

 Parish church

 The Church of England parish church of St Nicholas is Grade I listed.

 It was built in the 12th century in rubble stone, on the foundations of an older church; the south door (with a pair of columns, and a cross in the tympanum) and two windows in the chancel survive from that period, while the rest of the building dates from the 13th and 14th centuries.
 The east gable of the nave has a 13th-century bell-turret described as "remarkable" by Nikolaus Pevsner.

 Apart from changes to the windows and the 15th-century rebuilding of the chancel arch and addition of a short octagonal stone spire to the bell-turret, the church was unaltered until the mid-19th century.
 Then the roofs were renewed and stone from the demolition of St Peter's church was used to extend the chancel to form a sanctuary.
 The nave was restored in 1900.

 The stone font with zigzag decoration is from the 12th century, and the eroded or defaced heads at the corners of its base may be 13th-century.
 The panelled west gallery on thin iron columns is from the late 17th century, and the box pews are from c.1800.

 Sometime before 1953, the benefice was united with Slaughterford.
 Today the parish is part of the Bybrook Benefice, a group of ten rural parishes.